Soy sauce and butter pair beautifully for this easy tofu soy sauce recipe. Soy sauce tofu is easy to cook, economical, and delicious!

 Lastly and not leastly (I made that word up), it’s a great blank slate for flavors.
 And this soy sauce tofu has some good flavor.
 Basically, soy sauce is yummy.
 Add some mirin and sake for your classic teriyaki like flavor, and then add some butter to make it rich and smooth and, well, buttery.
 Yum.

-I hope you give this one a try for a weeknight dinner!
+I hope you give this tofu soy sauce recipe a try for a weeknight dinner!
 My kids and husband love it!